AllanD1/electonic/README.md

 ## Setup
 1. Make sure you have `electron-prebuilt` installed globally with `npm`.
 `npm install -g electron-prebuilt`
+2. You will also need to have Ionic2 installed
+`npm install -g ionic@beta`
-2. clone this repo
+3. clone this repo
-3. run `npm install`
+4. run `npm install`

 ## Usage